quzo81814351/notes/README.md

 - "Programming wisdom for today: Always write code as if the person who will maintain it is a violent psychopath who knows where you live."

 This quote emphasizes the importance of writing clean, understandable, and well-documented code.
 It's not only helpful for yourself when you need to revisit your code in the future, but also for others who may need to work on the same project.
 Writing code that is difficult to understand or modify can lead to frustration and mistakes, so it's important to take the time to make your code easy to read and maintain.

+# 2023-11-28
+- "Today's programming wisdom is to write code that is not only functional but also readable and maintainable.
+Invest time in planning, documenting, and testing your code to ensure it meets requirements and can be easily understood by others.
+Remember, programming is not just about solving problems, but also about creating solutions that can be built upon and evolved in the future."